Lessons from Shtokman

 First – don’t be fooled by the terms conventional or unconventional.
 If a gas resource is inaccessible it might seem perfectly conventional but still is stranded gas to you.

-Second – don’t count on the upwards market to swallow any foley.
-What goes up, eventually goes down so be wise as to how much something is really worth.
+Second – don’t count on the upward market to swallow any foley.
+What goes up, eventually goes down so be wise as to how much something is worth.

 Third – do not overrate potential.
-Rate, what really is there.
+Rate, what is there?
 That’s a hard one for upstream men as we always have stary eyes when we see potential reserve figures but this gas is in the ground and that’s not where you need it.
-It’s the burner-tips that count.
-Besides, whats potential anyhow?
+It’s the burner tips that count.
+Besides, what’s potential anyhow?

 Fourth – don’t go for the stars if what you need is much closer to you.